6 types of gold IRA scams to avoid

 Tips for avoiding gold IRA scams

-- Check the IRS’s website to make sure the gold custodian is approved
+- Check the IRS website to confirm your gold custodian is approved.

-- Make sure your account contract and terms and conditions are in writing
+- Get your account contract and all terms and conditions in writing.

-- Only invest a small amount to start to ensure everything is above board
+- Only invest a small amount initially to ensure the process is legitimate.

-- Walk away if there are high-pressure sales tactics or fear-based selling
+- Walk away immediately from high-pressure sales tactics or fear-based selling.

 What to do if you’re a victim of a gold IRA scam

 - File a police report.
 Contact your local authorities and file a police report if you suspect fraud.
-This is the quickest way to get an official investigation started.
+This is the quickest way to start an official investigation.

 - Withdraw remaining funds.
-If you’ve been scammed, it’s important to get your money out of your affected account(s).
+If you’ve been scammed, it’s important to move your money out of the affected account(s).
 You can withdraw your remaining funds or roll the funds over into a standard IRA.

 - Contact the CFTC.
-You can submit a tip to the CFTC if you suspect fraud or deceptive practices from a gold IRA company.
+You should submit a tip to the CFTC if you suspect fraud or deceptive practices from a gold IRA company.

 - Report to regulators.
-In addition to the CFTC, you can file a complaint with the SEC and with the Federal Trade Commission (FTC).
+File official complaints with the SEC and the Federal Trade Commission (FTC) after alerting the CFTC.

 FAQ